rqndom/starmap/README.md

 On linux, you only have to `make` then execute with `./main`.

-In order to compile, you will need the following libraries installed:
+In order to compile, you will need the following libraries being installed:

 * SDL
 * SDL_ttf